Minthos/Sendario/techtree.md

 ---

-I guess utility drone tech level 2 with gaslight drive is where the game opens up and tech progress should slow down to a crawl.
-Fusion is the major milestone after that, until then it's only upgrading stuff and building/fighting.
-The end of the tech tree is antimatter.
-I guess I don't really want players to reach it in the persistent world, though if antimatter is obscenely expensive it may not be completely game-breaking to have it exist.
-Will have to tweak the game balance.
+The game should be fun.
+Let's give the starting ship access to a single small fusion rocket engine but no weaponry beyond level 0.
+This will give them freedom to travel far but if they want to cause damage they have to play the game.

+Pacing
+The first tech level should be revealed through a story-driven campaign or should be relatively quick up to combat drones.
+10 minutes build time for each of the first buildings + 20 minutes of resource gathering?
+Nuclear tech level should be reachable within ~1 day, so that means about 12 hour upgrade time on each of the refineries.
+Maybe a week to get to lv.2 and another week to build a gaslight drive?

+so
+lv 0: 1 minute drone, 5 minutes ship part or hw factory, 10 minutes refinery, 30 minutes chip fab lv 1: 1 hour drone, 6 hours ship part or hw factory, 12 hrs refinery, 2 days chip fab lv 2: 3 days drone, 1 week ship part or hw factory, 2 weeks refinery, 1 month chip fab lv 3: 1 month drone, 2 months ship part, 6 months refinery, 2 years chip fab

+If material input costs and difficulty of producing/sourcing ingredients scale somewhat in line with construction costs but power level differences are less extreme we should see most of pvp action happen using cheaper parts (lv 0 to 2).

+---
-Before that it would be cool to have a singleplayer/coop mechwarrior-like campaign almost, fight some battles over control of a moon, either tech up and run away or tech up and win.
-It could devolve into a total annihilaton-inspired experience where the "commander" (your spaceship) arrives on a celestial body and has to bootstrap a base and fight a war with not much story behind it.
+It would be cool to have a singleplayer/coop mechwarrior-like campaign almost, fight some battles over control of a moon or asteroid, either run away or tech up and win.
+In fast game modes it could be a total annihilaton-inspired experience where the "commander" (your spaceship) arrives on a celestial body and has to bootstrap a base and fight a war with not much story behind it.
 Should get AI to come up with some story ideas.

 Your ship can be a mobile base, big and heavy and fielding its own army of drones - or it can be fast and nimble and geared for combat and exporation while the army projects power from a fixed base somewhere.